-d See Principles of Systemic Therapy (PN-D).
+e See-Principles of Systemic Therapy (PN-D).

-^m The size threshold of 4 cm represents the largest diameter of contiguous inguinal lymph node(s) tissue as measured on either physical examination and/or axial imaging (CT or MRI) and suspected of harboring metastatic disease. ^o Ultrasound- or CT-guided biopsy of most accessible node, inguinal or pelvic.
+n The size threshold of 4 cm represents the largest diameter of contiguous inguinal lymph node(s) tissue as measured on either physical examination and/or axial imaging (CT or MRI) and suspected of harboring metastatic disease.

+^p Ultrasound- or CT-guided biopsy of the most accessible node, inguinal or pelvic.

-^p Consider postoperative radiotherapy or chemoradiotherapy (category 2B). ^q Data suggest that in the setting of ≥4 positive inguinal lymph nodes, bilateral PLND should be performed.
-Zargar-Shoshtari K, Djajadiningrat R, Sharma P, et al. Establishing criteria for bilateral pelvic lymph node dissection in the management of penile cancer: lessons learned from an international multicenter collaboration.
-J Urol 2015;194:696-701.
+^q Data suggest that in the setting of ≥4 positive inguinal lymph nodes, bilateral PLND should be performed.
+Zargar-Shoshtari K, et al. J Urol 2015;194:696-701.